aaronbloomfield/ccc/hws/dex/index.md

 The second deployed contract is a variable version, whose price ranges greatly, but generally averages (over time) around $100 in price.
 As there is no true randomness on a fully deterministic blockchain, the value is based on the highest block number and/or the latest block hash.
 So while this will change at each block, it will not change until a new block is created.
 The implementation for the variable version is not being provided, but it implements the `IEtherPriceOracle` interface, above.

 You should use the first (constant) one while you are debugging your code.
 You will need to use the second (variable) one when you make your final deployment.
 The current variable price of our (fake) ETH is shown on the DEX web page, which is described below.
-The addresses for these two contracts (constant and variable) are on the Canvas landing page.
+The addresses for these two contracts (constant and variable) are in the blockchain explorer's links section.

 ### TokenCC